prathamopenschool1/pratham-content-integration-script/README.md

 Note this will take 15+ hours again since we have to redo all the download and conversion steps.

-The `sushichef.py` optional argument `--update` will force re-downloading all files and clear the local cache directory of zip files (`chefdata/zipfiles`) but will not clear web caches, which needs to be done manually.

 IMPORTANT: We recommend that you run `rm -rf .webcache` and `rm -rf cache.sqlite` manually every time the website changes.